yugabyte/yugabyte-db/docs/content/stable/explore/indexes-constraints/primary-key-ysql.md

   </li>
 </ul>

-The Primary Key constraint is a means to identify a specific row in a table uniquely via one or more columns.
+The Primary Key constraint is a means to uniquely identify a specific row in a table via one or more columns.
 To define a primary key, you create a constraint that is, functionally, a [unique index](../indexes-1/#using-a-unique-index) applied to the table columns.

 ## Syntax and examples

-- To run the examples below, follow these steps to create a local [cluster](/preview/quick-start/) or in [Yugabyte Cloud](/preview/yugabyte-cloud/cloud-connect/).

-- Use the [YSQL shell](/preview/admin/ysqlsh/) for local clusters, or [Connect using Cloud shell](/preview/yugabyte-cloud/cloud-connect/connect-cloud-shell/) for Yugabyte Cloud, and create the yb_demo [database](/preview/yugabyte-cloud/cloud-quickstart/qs-data/#create-a-database).
+Create a cluster [locally](../../../quick-start/) or in [YugabyteDB Managed](../../../yugabyte-cloud/cloud-basics/create-clusters-free/) and connect to the cluster using [ysqlsh](../../../admin/ysqlsh/) for local clusters, or [using cloud shell](../../../yugabyte-cloud/cloud-connect/connect-cloud-shell/) for YugabyteDB Managed.

 ### Primary key for a single column